-Paid sick leave laws require employers in the affected jurisdiction to provide paid time off to employees for use when ill or injured.
-Sick employees may use the time to see a health care provider or stay home until they are healthy enough to work again, without concern for lost wages.
-As of 2017, the US Bureau of Labor Statistics estimates that 38% of employed adults in the US do not have paid sick leave (US DOL-PSL).
-Women, Hispanics, low-wage workers, and employees with low levels of education are less likely to have paid sick leave than their counterparts (Chen 2016*); individuals with paid sick leave also tend to have higher incomes (Cook 2011, Clemans-Cope 2008, CWF-Collins 2004).
-Some local governments cannot enact such measures due to state preemption legislation (Grassroots Change).
+Paid sick leave laws require employers in the affected jurisdictions to provide paid time off to employees for use when ill or injured.
+Sick employees may use the time to care for themselves by seeing a health care provider or stay home until they are healthy enough to work again, without concern for lost wages.
+In some cases, sick leave can be used to provide care to a sick child, or for instances related to domestic violence.
+As of 2022, the US Bureau of Labor Statistics estimates that 21% of civilian workers in the US do not have paid sick leave1.
+Women, Hispanics, low-wage workers, and employees with lower levels of education are less likely to have paid sick leave than their counterparts2, 3, 4.
+Individuals with paid sick leave also tend to have higher incomes5, 6, 7 while those without it are more likely to have income below the poverty line8 and receive safety net services9.
+Some local governments cannot enact paid sick leave measures due to state preemption legislation10.

 Expected Beneficial Outcomes (Rated)

 Improved health outcomes